anuditverma/anuditverma/README.md

 # Hi, I'm Anudit 👋

-- :octocat: I am an avid open source enthusiast, contributor, and developer living in Long Beach, California, US.
-I am a software developer and a seasoned ethical hacker who loves to participate in various local & global hackathons.
+- :octocat: I am a Full Stack Software Developer, Designer, Mentor, Open-Source Evangelist and a Community Enabler living in Long Beach, California, US.
+I am a seasoned Ethical Hacker who loves to participate in various local & global hackathons.
 Also, I have been organizing and mentoring a few of them.

 - :mortar_board: I am pursuing a Master of Science in Computer Science degree from California State University Long Beach.